rdeneau/gitbook-fsharp-training/fundamentals/quiz/answers.md

 ## 3. Find the intruder!

-B et C are functions, while A is a simple value: a `string`.
+B and C are functions, while A is a simple value: a `string`.

 **A.** `let a = "a"` ✅